 EQ Bank offers no physical debit card, chequing account, or ATM access.

-Motive Financial is an online only Canadian bank and a subsidiary of the Canadian Western Bank.
-Motive Financial currently pffers one of Canada’s highest interest savings accounts together with some of the best RRSP, GIC, and TFSA rates.
+Motive Financial is an online-only Canadian bank and a subsidiary of the Canadian Western Bank.
+Motive Financial currently offers one of Canada’s highest interest savings accounts together with some of the best RRSP, GIC, and TFSA rates.

 This is the more popular savings account with an enticing 1.55% interest rate.
-The account zero monthly fee and no minimum balance requirement.
-You can withdraw for free twice every month after which you’ll have to pay $5 for each additional transaction.
+The account has zero monthly fees and no minimum balance requirement.
+You can withdraw for free twice every month, after which you’ll have to pay $5 for each additional transaction.
 You’ll also be charged $1 for Interac e-transfers.